AwayJob/grasscutter-wiki/Troubleshooting.md

 **Solutions**:
 - Use the correct file name instead of `grasscutter.jar`.
 - Locate your grasscutter folder and open the command prompt there or navigate using the command `cd` to your grasscutter folder.
 - Build grasscutter first with `gradlew jar`.
-Make sure to follow the installation instructions in the [README](https://github.com/Grasscutters/Grasscutter#building)/[Wiki](https://github.com/Grasscutters/Grasscutter/wiki/Building) properly.
+Make sure to follow the installation instructions in the [README](https://github.com/Grasscutters/Grasscutter#building)/[Wiki](https://github.com/Grasscutters/Grasscutter/wiki/Building) properly or download the `grasscutter.jar` from [actions](https://github.com/Grasscutters/Grasscutter/actions/workflows/build.yml)/[4benji](https://jenkins.4benj.com/job/Grasscutters/job/Grasscutter/lastSuccessfulBuild/).

 ## MongoSocketOpenException, Connection refused, Exception opening socket, ECONNREFUSED